fujimotos/eubin/README.md

     */1 * * * * /usr/local/bin/my-pop3-agent

-The problem is that each job can take longer than a minute, and it can result in two process executing the same agent program concurrently.
+The problem is that each job can take longer than a minute, and it can result in several processes executing the same agent program concurrently.
 This situation often leads to retrieving the same message again and again.